Have Questions?

 Recovery Abuse Prevention LLC is 21.4 miles from Estes Park, CO

 Recovery Abuse Prevention LLC has long been dedicated to assisting its clients recovery after a period of alcohol and drug addiction.
-It has been doing this within Estes Park and in the surrounding communities for many years now.
+It has been doing this within Estes Park, Colorado and in the surrounding communities for many years now.
 Recovery Abuse Prevention LLC offers services like cognitive/behavior therapy, dialectical behavior therapy, motivational interviewing, dual diagnosis drug rehab, trauma therapy, group therapy - which are all in line with their philosophy of the treatments and rehabilitation programs that work.
 Additionally, Recovery Abuse Prevention LLC believes that clients need specially tailored treatment programs to achieve recovery.
 This is why it offers various programs, like self-help groups, persons with post-traumatic stress disorder, persons with serious mental illness, clients referred from the court/judicial system, aftercare/continuing care, treatment for spanish-speaking clients - among other services listed in the following sections.

 Recovery Abuse Prevention LLC offers long term drug rehab centers, detoxification centers, inpatient drug abuse treatment, outpatient substance abuse treatment services, short term addiction treatment programs and others.
 Recovery Abuse Prevention LLC has relapse prevention programs that are useful in helping clients after they check out of rehab.
 This addiction treatment center also uses treatment types that can help you achieve and maintain a full recovery.